rjsgkw/Data-Structures/README.md

 # Data-Structures
 Purely for learning purposes.

-Fromm the Udemy course "Mastering the Coding Interview: Data Structures + Algorithms" by Andrei Neagoie.
+From the Udemy course "Mastering the Coding Interview: Data Structures + Algorithms" by Andrei Neagoie.